Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Introduction

-The Penrose limit~\cite{Penrose1976} offers a powerful mathematical framework to explore this connection further.
-By focusing on the geometry in the infinitesimal vicinity of a null geodesic, the Penrose limit transforms the spacetime metric into a simpler plane-wave (or pp-wave) form~\cite{Blau_review}.
-When applied to an unstable circular orbit of photons (UCOP) in a static, spherically symmetric spacetime, the resulting Penrose limit metric inherits the key dynamical properties of the orbit.
+The Penrose limit (PL)~\cite{Penrose1976} offers a powerful mathematical framework to explore this connection further.
+By focusing on the geometry in the infinitesimal vicinity of a null geodesic, the PL transforms the spacetime metric into a simpler plane-wave (or pp-wave) form~\cite{Blau_review}.
+When applied to an unstable circular orbit of photons (UCOP) in a stationary, spherically symmetric spacetime, the resulting PL metric inherits the key dynamical properties of the orbit.
 Analyzing wave propagation (e.g., a scalar field) within this simplified geometry naturally reproduces the eikonal QNM spectrum, with the metric components directly related to the orbital frequency $\Omega$ and the Lyapunov exponent $\lambda$, thereby solidifying the QNM-geodesic correspondence~\cite{Blau:2006qj,Cardoso:2008bp,Fransen:2023eqj,Kapec:2024lnr}.
 Recent developments of QNM analyses can be seen in, e.g., Refs.~\cite{Giataganas:2024hil,Kehagias:2024sgh,Bucciotti:2025rxa,Kehagias:2025ntm,Perrone:2025zhy,Fransen:2025cgv}.

-However, most astrophysical black holes are not isolated or perfectly static; they interact with their environment, accreting matter or potentially radiating energy.
+However, most astrophysical black holes are not isolated or perfectly stationary; they interact with their environment, accreting matter or potentially radiating energy.
+For instance, a black hole formed soon after the neutron star merger would be surrounded by baryonic matter~\cite{LIGOScientific:2017vwq}.
+Furthermore, accretion of dark matter onto a black hole may not be ruled out with electromagnetic observations.
+From a quantum perspective, the black hole will continue to emit Hawking radiation, although this may not be relevant from an astrophysical perspective (see e.g., Ref.~\cite{Xue:2003vs} for calculation of ringdown waveform in an evaporating black hole).
 This raises the fundamental question of how QNMs and the ringdown process can be characterized in dynamical spacetimes.
 The Vaidya spacetime~\cite{Vaidya:1951zz}, describing a spherically symmetric radiating or accreting object composed of null dust, provides a simple yet non-trivial model for studying such situations (see Refs.~\cite{Xue:2003vs,Shao:2004ws,Abdalla:2006vb,Bamber:2021knr,Lin:2021fth,Redondo-Yuste:2023ipg,Capuano:2024qhv} for previous works on ringdown waves in dynamical spacetimes).
 Recent work has shown that the Vaidya spacetime possesses a dynamical photon sphere, whose radius evolves in response to the changing mass function~\cite{Koga:2022dsu}.